-The supported living provider is responsible for the identification of risk to the participant and the implementation of actions such as reporting incidents as required by ODP, the OAPSA, the Adult Protective Services Act and the CPSL, and/or calling emergency officials for immediate assistance.
+The supported living provider is responsible for the identification of risk to the participant and the implementation of actions such as reporting incidents as required by ODP, the Older Adults Protective Services Act, the Adult Protective Services Act and the Child Protective Services Law, and/or calling emergency officials for immediate assistance.
 The Supported Living provider is also responsible for the provision of physical health maintenance services including those required by a licensed nurse when required to assure health and wellness or as required in the service plan.

-Supported Living services include the support of a supported living specialist for each participant with overall responsibility to provide oversight and monitoring of the habilitative outcomes, health and wellness activities, ongoing assessment of supports and needs of the participant as identified in their service plan, as well as coordination of support services, both direct and indirect related to the Supported Living service.
+Supported Living services include the support of a supported living specialist for each participant with overall responsibility to provide oversight and monitoring of the habilitative outcomes, health and wellness activities, ongoing assessment of supports and needs of the participant as identified in his or her service plan, as well as coordination of support services, both direct and indirect related to the Supported Living service.